 If a concession license holder intends to deliver the timber to a different island then it is obliged to have an inter-island transport permit (Pedagang Kayu Antar Pulau Terdaftar - PKAPT).

 Once the mill received the timber, it will process the timber.
 To export timber products, a manufacturer must hold a valid SVLK certificate and for each shipment the product must be accompanied with a V-legal document.
 To be able to receive a V-Legal document the exporter needs to hold a Forestry Industry Products Registered Exporters Certificate (ETPIK) issued by the Ministry of Trade.
 After issuance of the V-Legal document the exporter prepares an Export Declaration Document, which is submitted to Customs.
 Customs issues an Export Approval Document for Customs clearance.

 On 15 November 2016 Indonesia began issuing FLEGT licenses to verified legal timber products exported to the EU (for more information see Indonesia’s SILK database)

 The below listed key documents are based on the applicable legislation and are considered to play a key role in demonstrating legal origin.

 Bans and quota

 A presidential instruction signed in May 2015 prevents new logging licenses being granted for a further two years, then on July 2017 new President Instruction signed to extend the moratorium of new concession license, which is almost identical to the previous moratorium.
-All log exports from Indonesia are banned.
-Exports of (rough) sawn timber for all species are banned to protect domestic wood processing industries, although there has been some discussion to review that policy with a restricted manner.
+Export of roundwood and rough sawn timber for all species are banned to protect domestic wood processing industries, although there has been some discussion to review that policy with a restricted manner.